The Tunisian Association for the Support of Minorities: History

 It was founded on the initiative of four people – a medical student, a natural sciences teacher, a lawyer and a physical education teacher – on 29 September 2011, shortly after the Tunisian revolution.
 Only four months later, the organisation had about fifty members.

 The Tunisian Association for the Support of Minorities is committed to defending the rights of religious, cultural, ethnic, sexual, physical and social minorities by campaigning for the adoption of a constitutional text guaranteeing them, as well as to develop and establish the values of diversity in Tunisian society.

-In December 2012, the ATSM filed a complaint for incitement to hatred against an imam for a sermon calling for a divine genocide of the Jews which was broadcast on 30 November on Hannibal TV.
+In December 2012, the ATSM filed a complaint against an imam for incitement to hatred by a sermon calling for a divine genocide of the Jews which was broadcast on 30 November on Hannibal TV.

 Shortly after this, ATMS centers were vandalized and robbed.
 On 9 January 2013, the association accused the Revolution Protection League of being behind the attack, which occurred on 29 December, the day of commemoration of the deportation of Tunisian Jews, during the Second World War.

 In April 2013, after the arrest of the leader of the Tunisian Liberal Party for practicing sodomy the ATSM called for the decriminalization of this sexual practice and to review the legal text relating to it.
 In June of the same year, the ATSM lodged a complaint against the Carrefour Company which posted a photo of players from the Tunisian national football team distributing bananas to young Sierra Leoneans.
 In July, its president, Yamina Thabet, announced having received death threats following publication of facts on cohabitation between Muslims and Jews in Tunisia.

 In December, the association sponsored a conference on the Holocaust in Tunisia a first in an Arab country, bringing together historians, researchers and writers.